splunk/public-o11y-docs/admin/admin-onboarding/phase1/phase1-arch-gdi.rst

 Splunk APM provides end-to-end visibility to help identify issues such as errors and latency across all tags of a service.
 Splunk APM produces infinite cardinality metrics and full-fidelity traces.
 Splunk APM also measures RED (Request, Error, Duration) metrics.
 See :ref:`apm-orientation`.

-Familiarize yourself with the key concepts of Splunk APM as Splunk APM is utilizes the OpenTelemetry standard for Application Performance Monitoring.
+Familiarize yourself with the key concepts of Splunk APM, such as the OpenTelemetry standard for Application Performance Monitoring.
 See :ref:`apm-key-concepts`.

 .. _phase1-auto-instrument: